ORIGINS: DM1-1 JAPANESE CARGO

 Cargo pants are so named because they typically have rectangular pockets on the hips or legs – we don’t have those, but we added a large rear patch pocket which nods to the utilitarian heritage of the style.
 These pants can be worn without turn-ups but my preference for them is to add one turn at the bottom – and in warmer weather, two turns give a slightly cropped look.

-The material selected for the A/A/F cargo is a Japanese Cordura – an extremely durable blend of cotton and nylon with a beautiful hand feel.
+The material selected for the original DM1-1 Cargo is a Japanese Cordura – an extremely durable blend of cotton and nylon with a beautiful hand feel.
 Cordura can be traced back to the DuPont company in the 1920s and at the time was an extremely advanced fabric technology.

 Apollo-era spacesuits